There are a number of ways that gay, lesbian, bisexual, transgendered, or questioning students can get support:

 Gay Peer Counseling

 There is a program called GLBQ Confidential that is aimed at providing special peer support for gay/bi/questioning students who may not feel comfortable talking with straight peers about their sexuality.
-There are three gay peer counselors who are all available by cell phone or email at any time, and you can call any one of them.
+There are several gay peer counselors who are all available by cell phone or email at any time, and you can call any one of them.
 Look for their faces and phone numbers on the GLBQ Confidential posters you’ll see many places around campus, including Elrod Commons.
 The larger Peer Counseling Program is also a resource, as all University Peer Counselors have special training in helping GLBQ peers, so if you know any of the PCs personally and feel comfortable with them, you can call them as well.
 Look for faces and phone numbers on the Peer Counseling posters everywhere on campus.
 All contacts are strictly confidential.

 Peer Support Groups

 There is an active support group for gay, bi, or questioning undergraduate and law student men called General Trust that meets each week.
 Dr. Luder from University Counseling facilitates this group, which meets in a private, off-campus location.
 All the participants in the group take an honor pledge to protect the confidentiality of everyone in the group, and there is no pressure to come out.
 The group is intended to help provide support and to help students build friendships and a sense of community.
 If you are interested in this group, you can make your strictly confidential inquiry to Kirk Luder, M.D. at x8592 or email@example.com.
 There is also a lesbian/bisexual/questioning women’s peer support group that runs intermittently depending on interest.
 This group is facilitated by Beth Curry, M.Ed. from University Counseling.
 If you are interested in this group, make your confidential inquiry to Ms. Curry at x4888 or firstname.lastname@example.org.

 General Equality Initiative (GEI)